Feed-in tariff: Grid parity

 Grid parity occurs when the cost of an alternative technology for electricity production matches the existing average for the area.
 Parity can vary both in time (i.e., during the course of the day and over the course of years) and in space (i.e., geographically).
 The price of electricity from the grid varies widely from high-cost areas, such as Hawaii and California, to lower-cost areas, such as Wyoming and Idaho.
-In areas with time-of-day pricing, rates vary over the course of the day, rising during high-demand hours (e.g., 11 AM–8 PM) and declining during low-demand hours (e.g., 8 PM–11 AM).
+In areas with time-of-day pricing, rates vary over the course of the day, rising during high-demand hours (e.g., 11 AM – 8 PM) and declining during low-demand hours (e.g., 8 PM – 11 AM).

 In some areas, wind power, landfill gas, and biomass generation are lower cost than grid electricity.
 Parity has been achieved in areas that use feed-in tariffs.
 For example, generation cost from landfill gas systems in Germany are currently lower than the average electricity spot market price.
 In remote areas, electricity from solar photovoltaics can be cheaper than building new distribution lines to connect to the transmission grid.

 Policy alternatives and complements

-Renewable Portfolio Standards (RPS) and subsidies create protected markets for renewable energy.
-RPS require utilities to obtain a minimum percentage of their energy from renewable sources.
-In some states, utilities can purchase Renewable Energy Certificates (USA), Renewable Energy Certificate System (EU), or Renewable Energy Certificates Registry (AUS) to meet this requirement.
+Renewable portfolio standards (RPS) and subsidies create protected markets for renewable energy.
+RPS requires utilities to obtain a minimum percentage of their energy from renewable sources.
+In some states, utilities can purchase Renewable Energy Certificates (US), Renewable Energy Certificate System (EU), or Renewable Energy Certificates Registry (Australia) to meet this requirement.
 These certificates are issued to renewable energy producers based on the amount of energy they feed into the grid.
 Selling the certificates is another way for renewable producers to supplement their revenues.

 Certificate prices fluctuate based on overall energy demand and competition among renewable producers.
 If the amount of renewable energy produced exceeds the required amount, certificate prices may crash, like with carbon trading in Europe.
 This can damage the economic viability of renewable producers.

-Quota systems favor large, vertically integrated generators and multinational electric utilities, because certificates are generally denominated in units of one megawatt-hour.
-They are also more difficult to design and implement than an FIT.
+Quota systems favor large, vertically integrated generators and multinational electric utilities because certificates are generally denominated in units of one megawatt-hour.
+They are also more difficult to design and implement than an feed-in tariff.

-Mandating dynamic tariffs for customer initiated meter upgrades (including for distributed energy uptake) may be a more cost-effective way to accelerate the development of renewable energy.
+Mandating dynamic tariffs for customer-initiated meter upgrades (including for distributed energy uptake) may be a more cost-effective way to accelerate the development of renewable energy.